Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/ErrorHandling/README.md

     return false; // BAD: Exceptions for normal program flow }
 ```
-Exceptions are expensive and should be for exceptional cases, not normal business logic.
+**Problem:** Exceptions are expensive and should be for exceptional cases, not normal business logic.

 ### Poor Error Messages
 ```csharp
 if (order == null) throw new Exception("Error");
 if (order.Items.Count == 0) throw new Exception("Invalid order");
 ```
-Generic messages don't help developers understand what went wrong or how to fix it.
+**Problem:** Generic messages don't help developers understand what went wrong or how to fix it.

 ### Magic Return Values
 ```csharp